AndrewKeig/supermyx/readme.md

 supermyx will create a dead letter queue for each exchange configured, called ```<ex-name>-dead```, so calling `ack(true)` will reject a message and push it to a dead letter queue.

-Heartbeats are configured at `60`, you can also configure a reconnect strategy, just like `node-amqp`.
+Heartbeats are configured at `60` seconds, you can also configure a reconnect strategy, just like `node-amqp`.
+Everything else can be configured via the configuration shown below.

 ## Install